survivejs/webpack-book/manuscript/appendices/03_customizing_eslint.md

 ### Writing a Plugin

-In ESLint's case we just want to check the structure and report in case something is wrong.
+In ESLint's case, we want to check the structure and report in case something is wrong.
 Getting a simple rule done is simple:

 1. Set up a new project named `eslint-plugin-custom`.
 You can replace `custom` with whatever you want.
 ESLint follows this naming convention.
 2. Execute `npm init -y` to create a dummy *package.json*